Picture alt text

 Description:

-Alt text, short for "alternative text," is a crucial component of web accessibility and SEO.
-It provides textual descriptions for images on your web page, aiding users who rely on screen readers and search engines in understanding the content and context of the images.
+Alt text (short for "alternative text") is a crucial element for web accessibility and SEO.
+It provides textual descriptions for images on your webpage, helping users who rely on screen readers and search engines to understand the content and context of the images.

 Alt Text Scoring Criteria:

-• Every Image Has an Alt Text (+3 points): Providing alt text for every image on your webpage enhances accessibility and SEO.
-Each image with alt text earns you a score increase of +3 points.
+Every Image Has Alt Text (+3 points): Providing alt text for every image enhances accessibility and SEO.
+Each image with alt text earns +3 points.

 Example Implementation: